Contacts | Program of Study | Program Requirements | Summary of Requirements | Grading | Honors | Study Abroad | Double Majors | Courses

 Grading

-All courses counting toward the public policy major must be taken for quality grades.
+All courses counting toward the Public Policy Studies major must be taken for quality grades.

 Honors